SoftWriters/RestaurantReviews/README.md

 - Would be good to use an address standardization service when checking for duplicate restaurants to avoid things like "Street" vs "St" vs "St." or 5/9 digit zip codes
 - Moderator review/approval of reviews
 - User signup/verification
+- Introduce some "DDD" concepts in the business logic layer such as "always valid" entities so that the business layer doesn't need to re-validate or "trust" the requests that it has been given.

 # Original Requirements
 The Problem